-Feeling a little apprehensive, I went into the hotel, passing a smiling receptionist, then through to the bar and restaurant area.
-Smartly-dressed family groups ate at tables or sat in a more casual area with sofas, easy chairs, and leafy potted trees, drinking coffee or sipping wine.
+Feeling a little apprehensive, I went into the hotel, passing a smiling receptionist, and then through to the bar and restaurant area.
+Smartly dressed family groups ate at tables or sat in a more casual area with sofas, easy chairs, and leafy potted trees, drinking coffee or sipping wine.
 Quiet jazz music played in the background.
-For some odd reason I suddenly had an image of a group of skinheads bursting in, all braces, high Dr. Martens and shaven skulls.
+For some odd reason, I suddenly had an image of a group of skinheads bursting in, all braces, high Dr Martens and shaven skulls.
 Up-ending tables and hurling them around, smashing glass and porcelain alike.
 People screaming as jabbing fists and thudding boots left a trail of broken and bloodied bodies.

 Fortunately, nothing like that occurred, and the sound of a gentle, tinkling jazz piano solo was all there was to be heard.